robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestSuites.rst

 Not only `test cases`__ but also test suites can have a setup and a teardown.
-A suite setup is executed before running any of the suite's test cases or child test suites, and a test teardown is executed after them.
+A suite setup is executed before running any of the suite's test cases or child test suites, and a suite teardown is executed after them.
 All test suites can have a setup and a teardown; with suites created from a directory they must be specified in a `suite initialization file`_.